 Access to the Surgery will only be granted to patients who have pre-booked these appointments.
 The Surgery will not be open for any other business.Improving Access

 If you cannot attend an appointment for any reason please inform us as soon as possible in order for us to give the slot to someone else.
 Due to an increase in the number of wasted appointments through patients failing to attend without informing the surgery it has become necessary to implement the following policy:

 If you fail to attend for 3 appointments with a doctor or a nurse you may be removed from the practice list and be requested to find an alternative practice.

-122 patients failed to attend their appointments in January 2019 and did not cancel so these were wasted appointments.
+286 patients failed to attend their appointments in February 2020 and did not cancel, so these were wasted appointments.
 Please ensure you cancel your appointment if you no longer need it so that it can be offered to someone who does need it.